roman/nixDir/README.md

 # packages receive the system, the flake inputs, and an attribute set with
 # required nixpkgs packages.
-system: inputs: { hello, writeShellScriptBin, makeWrapper, symlinkJoin }:
+inputs: { hello, writeShellScriptBin, makeWrapper, symlinkJoin }:

 # We are going to do an essential wrapping of the hello package, following steps
 # from: https://nixos.wiki/wiki/Nix_Cookbook#Wrapping_packages